lagzian/SS-Collector/README.md

-# Shadowsocks/VMESS/Reality Configurations in Normal, Clash, and SING-BOX Formats
+# Shadowsocks/VMESS/VLESS/Reality Configurations in Normal, Clash, and SING-BOX Formats

-This repository contains various Shadowsocks, VMESS, and Reality configuration in 3 formats including Normal, Clash/Meta, and SING-BOX (ready for use).
+This repository contains various Shadowsocks, VMESS, VLESS and Reality configuration in various formats including Normal, Clash/Meta, and SING-BOX (ready for use).
 All of them get updated automatically.
 Shadowsocks,  and VMESS lists are updated every 12 hours, while other lists are updated every 1 hour.
-The Trinity links that contain 200 speed tested SS/VMESS configs will be updated every 5 hours.
+The Trinity links that contain 300 speed tested SS/VMESS configs will be updated every 5 hours.

 ## Subscription Links